-Pagefind is a client-side search library designed for static websites. it allows you to add powerful search functionality to websites created with Static Site Generator (SSG) or sites built with frameworks like Next.js, Gatsby, Hugo, Jekyll, and more. it can be installed and configured locally without any external APIs or service keys, making it very easy and quick to get up and running.
+Pagefind is a client-side search library designed for static websites.
+It allows you to add powerful search functionality to websites built with static site generators (SSG) or frameworks like Next.js, Gatsby, Hugo, Jekyll, etc. Since it can be installed and configured locally without external APIs or service keys, it can be applied very quickly and easily.

-- indexing phase: After your site is built, it analyzes your HTML files to create a search index. during this phase, text content, titles, metadata, etc. are extracted and processed, and a JS file is generated that makes the indexed data available. this means that you can only use it if you generate HTML at build time.
+- Indexing Phase: After building the site, it analyzes HTML files to generate a search index.
+During this phase, text content, titles, metadata, etc. are extracted and processed, and a js file is created that allows the indexed data to be used.
+This means it can only be used when HTML is generated during the build process.

-- search API: After the index is created, you can use the provided JavaScript API to implement a search interface on your site.
+- Search API: After index generation, you can implement a search interface on your site using the provided JavaScript API.

-- Creating the UI: When a user enters a search query, Pagefind uses the pre-created index to quickly find relevant pages and sections to provide results, and we only need to implement the UI using these results.
+- UI Generation: When a user enters a search term, Pagefind quickly finds relevant pages and sections using the pre-generated index and provides results, and we only need to implement the UI using these results.

 Getting Started with Pagefind | Pagefind — Static low-bandwidth search at scale